transitland/www-transit-land/_posts/2016-12-23-saint-petersburg.md

 **The Transitland connection**

-One of the features in Mapzen's new Mobility Explorer, [launched in late November](https://mapzen.com/blog/introducing-mobility-explorer), is to drill down into the transit routes, stops, and operators in a city – all of that data is based on what's available in Transitland.
-It visualizes this data quickly and easily; think of it as an expansion of what Transitland's Playground does.
+One of the features in Mapzen's new Mobility Explorer, [launched in late November](https://mapzen.com/blog/introducing-mobility-explorer), is to drill down into the transit routes, stops, and operators in a city&mdash;all of that data is based on what's available in Transitland.
+It visualizes this data quickly and easily.

 Once you're [in Mobility Explorer](https://mapzen.com/mobility/explorer/), search for "Saint Petersburg, Russia" and click on the result.
 On the left sidebar, click on "show routes" and you'll see that all of the routes in SPb will appear in the same color.